Want to get a little something extra out of every day? Sign up for my Living (and loving) Life newsletter.

 Truth be told, virtually all “winners” and “losers” have one thing in common: They stumble and fall at times as they make their climb to the top of whatever pinnacle it is they’re attempting to conquer.

-How folks choose to react to their failures is what makes the difference between ultimate success or failure.
+How one chooses to react to failure is what makes the difference between success or failure in the end.

 Those who never reach their goal or achieve true happiness won’t recognize their failures as learning experiences.
 They’ll see them as limits on their potential.